- Batch query

 Create data integration pipeline in Mage

 Follow this guide to create a data integration pipeline in Mage.
-However, choose PostgreSQL as the source and chooseLOG_BASED
+However, choose PostgreSQL as the source and chooseLOG_BASED as the

 replication method.